Skip to Content

 Who Will Take Care of the Landscaping at Your Brandywine Rental Property?

-Brandywine Woman Mowing the LawnLandscaping maintenance-related decisions may be one of the difficult decisions rental property owners must make.
-Many Brandywine property owners assume that their tenant will be responsible for keeping the yard clean and attractive, but that might not always be the best course of action.
+Brandywine Woman Mowing the LawnLandscaping maintenance-related decisions may be among the problematic decisions rental property owners must make.
+Many Brandywine property owners assume their tenants will be responsible for keeping the yard clean and attractive, but that might not always be the best course of action.

-As the property owner, the simplest way to ensure property maintenance is getting done correctly is to hire a professional to do it.
-There are clear benefits to taking this approach to landscaping maintenance for single-family rental homes.
+As the property owner, the simplest way to ensure property maintenance is done correctly is to hire a professional.
+There are clear benefits to taking this approach to landscaping maintenance for single-family residential homes.
 For example, you won’t need to worry that your tenants will mistreat or neglect the lawn, trees, or other plants.

-With proper tending, your rental house will always have great curb appeal, helping you preserve your property values.
+With proper tending, your rental house will always have excellent curb appeal, helping preserve your property values.
 The availability of landscaping maintenance for your tenant might just become a big draw, helping you attract and keep higher-quality tenants who want the extra convenience and are willing to pay a little extra for it.
-Most of the time, as soon as your rental property is rented out, many states do not allow you to come on the property unless you give proper notice, or it is outlined in the lease agreement.
-Even then, it is not a good idea to handle the landscape maintenance yourself.
+Most of the time, as soon as your rental property is rented out, many states do not allow you to come on the property unless you give proper notice or it is outlined in the lease agreement.
+Even then, handling the landscape maintenance yourself is not a good idea.

 However, not all tenants are willing or able to live up to landscaping responsibilities.
-If you entrust yard maintenance to your tenant, you do run the risk of doing serious damage to the yard.
+If you entrust yard maintenance to your tenant, you risk severe damage to the yard.
 Abuse or neglect may lead to dead or dying plants.
 Your property frontage could quickly become a neighborhood eyesore.
-Not only that, but a corresponding reduction of your property value could also result.
-Consider also that if your tenants don’t already have a lawnmower or other tools, buying them could present a serious problem.
+Not only that, but a corresponding reduction in your property value could also result.
+Consider also that if your tenants don’t already have a lawnmower or other tools, buying them could present a severe problem.
 Many tenants don’t want or can’t afford to invest in expensive lawn care equipment.

 Also, they may not know how to use such tools safely.
 If you decide to provide tools for them, you could create a situation where the tenant injures themselves, breaks or damages your landscaping equipment, or both.
 These might result in unwanted legal problems unless careful steps are taken.

-Finally, deciding on who will handle your Brandywine rental property’s landscaping depends on your particular situation.
-Weigh all the pros and cons and be realistic about your availability and budget, so that you can come to an arrangement that benefits both parties.
+Finally, deciding who will handle your Brandywine rental property’s landscaping depends on your situation.
+Weigh all the pros and cons and be realistic about your availability and budget so that you can come to an arrangement that benefits both parties.

-If you need some advice on how to handle landscaping for your rental property or would like someone else to take care of it entirely, contact Real Property Management Gold.
+If you need some advice on handling landscaping for your rental property or would like someone else to take care of it entirely, contact Real Property Management Gold.
 You can reach us online or call us at 301-392-2172 for more information.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.